 And before you go, be sure to leave a comment below about which rides you wish had single rider lines.

-My top pick goes to Cosmic Rewind once it opens up a standby line, but Slinky Dog Dash, Space Mountain, and Seven Dwarfs Mine Train would be great options, too!
+My top pick goes to Cosmic Rewind once it opens up a standby line, but Slinky Dog Dash, Seven Dwarfs Mine Train, and TRON Lightcycle Run would be great options, too!

 Be sure to share this guide with your fellow solo travelers and pin this post to refer back to later.